 '''

 -h, --help

 Show this help message and exit

+--missing-policy {use-extensions, use-custom-properties, add-to-description, ignore}

+(continues on next page)

 '''

 '''

---missing-policy {use-extensions,use-custom-properties,add-to-description,ignore}

 Policy for including STIX 1.x content that cannot be

 represented directly in STIX 2.x.
 The default is 'add-

 to-description'.

---header-object-type {report, grouping}

-What STIX 2 type to use to store extra information

-from the STIX 1 package header.
-The default is

-'report'.

 --custom-property-prefix CUSTOM_PROPERTY_PREFIX

 Prefix to use for custom property names when missing

 policy is 'use-custom-properties'.
 The default is

 'elevator'.

 --infrastructure

 Infrastructure will be included in the conversion.

 Default for version 2.1 is true.

 --incidents

 Incidents will be included in the conversion.

 Default for version 2.1 is true.

 --acs

 Process ACS data markings

 Default is false.

 --package-created-by-id PACKAGE_CREATED_BY_ID

 Use provided identifier for "created_by_ref"

 properties.

 Example: --package-created-by-id "identity--1234abcd-1a12-42a3-0ab4-

 →1234abcd5678"

 --default-timestamp DEFAULT_TIMESTAMP

 Use provided timestamp for properties that require a

 timestamp.

 Example: --default-timestamp "2016-11-15T13:10:35.053000Z"

 --validator-args VALIDATOR_ARGS

 Arguments to pass to stix2-validator.

 See https://stix2-validator.readthedocs.io/en/latest/options.html.

 Example: --validator-args="-v --strict-types -d 212"

 -e ENABLED, --enable ENABLED

 A comma-separated list of the stix2-elevator messages

 to enable.
-Not to be used with --disable.
+If the --disable option is not used, no

+other messages will be shown.

 Example: --enable 250

 -d DISABLED, --disable DISABLED

 A comma-separated list of the stix2-elevator messages

 to disable.
-Not to be used with --enable.

 Example: --disable 212,220

-'''

-'''

 -s, --silent

 If this flag is set, all stix2-elevator messages will

 be disabled.

+'''

+'''

 --message-log-directory MESSAGE_LOG_DIRECTORY

 If this flag is set, all stix2-elevator messages will

 be saved to a file.
 The name of the file will be the

 input file with extension .log in the specified

 directory.

 Note, make sure the directory already exists.

 Example: --message-log-directory "../logs".

 --log-level {DEBUG, INFO, WARN, ERROR, CRITICAL}

 The logging output level.

 -m MARKINGS_ALLOWED, --markings-allowed MARKINGS_ALLOWED

 Avoid error exit, if these markings types

 (as specified via their python class names) are in the

 content, but not supported by the elevator.
 Specify as

 a comma-separated list.

 Example: --markings-allowed "ISAMarkingsAssertion, ISAMarkings"

--p {no_policy, strict_policy},
+-p {no_policy,strict_policy},

 --error-policy {no_policy, strict_policy},

 --policy {no_policy,strict_policy}

 #deprecated

 The policy to deal with errors.
 The default is 'no_policy'.

 -v {2.0,2.1}, --version {2.0,2.1}

 The version of stix 2 to be produced.
 The default is 2.1

 -r, --ignore-required-properties

 Do not provide missing required properties

 '''